virgili0/Virgilio/README.md

 According to Sun Tzu:
 > If you don't know Python, learn it yesterday!

-Python is one of the most used and loved programming languages, and it's necessary to know it to get things done in Machine Learnis the ing: is the
+Python is one of the most used and loved programming languages, and it's necessary to get things done in the Machine Learning field.
+Like most of the frameworks of the bigger Data Science field, TensorFlow and Scikit-Learn are written in Python.

+If you don't know the basics, just start from [here] (https://pythonprogramming.net/introduction-learn-python-3-tutorials/).